 The Fund will issue and redeem Shares at net asset value ("NAV") only in aggregations of 25,000 Shares (a "Creation Unit").
-The Fund will issue and redeem Creation Units principally in exchange for an in-kind deposit of a basket of designated securities (the "Deposit Securities"), together with the deposit of a specified cash payment (the "Cash Component"), plus a transaction fee.
-The Fund is approved for listing on Cboe BZX Exchange, Inc. (the "Exchange").
+The Fund will issue and redeem Creation Units principally in exchange for a deposit of a specified cash payment, plus a transaction fee.
+The Fund may also issue and redeem Creation Units in exchange for an in-kind deposit of a basket of designated securities (the "Deposit Securities"), together with the deposit of a specified cash payment (the "Cash Component"), plus a transaction fee.
+The Fund approved for listing on Cboe BZX Exchange, Inc. (the "Exchange").
 Shares will trade on the Exchange at market prices that may be below, at, or above NAV.
 In the event of the liquidation of the Fund, a share split, reverse split or the like, the Trust may revise the number of Shares in a Creation Unit.